| AtlantiCape Inspections, LLC | P.O. Box 3350 | 7809 Wellington Ave., Margate NJ 08402 | Phone (609) 487-7757 |

 Some home inspectors advertise they are members of ASHI.
 Are you?

-No. ASHI is a fine national organization with high standards of practice for members and a stringent Standards of Practice.
-There are several other national home inspector organizations that serve their members and the public well.
+No. ASHI is a fine national organization of home inspectors.
+However, there are several other national home inspector organizations that also serve their members and the public well.
 As a NJ licensed home inspector, I follow the mandated New Jersey Standards of Practice which are derived from, and virtually identical to, ASHI's standards.
-Rather than joining ASHI, however, I choose to belong to the National Association of Certified Home Inspectors (NACHI), which is a fast-growing grass-roots organization with a dedicated membership committed to supporting its fellow members through sharing of experiences, education, training and other areas.
-For more information on NACHI, visit www.nachi.org.
+Rather than joining ASHI, however, I choose to belong to the International Association of Certified Home Inspectors (NACHI), which is the largest home inspection organization with a dedicated membership committed to supporting its fellow members through sharing of experiences, education, training and other areas.
+For more information on InterNACHI, visit https://www.nachi.org.

 Isaac G. Lilienfeld, PE, CEM, NJ Licensed Home Inspector serving Margate, Egg Harbor Township, Brigantine, Ventnor, Longport, Atlantic City, Somers Point, Linwood, Northfield, Sea Isle City, Avalon, Stone Harbor, Wildwood, Mays Landing and Cape May